localstack/docs/content/en/user-guide/aws/verifiedpermissions/index.md

 ## Introduction

-Amazon Verified Permissions is a scalable, fine-grained permissions management and authorization service for custom applications.
+Amazon Verified Permissions is a scalable service for managing fine-grained permissions and authorization in custom applications.
-Verified Permissions enables you to build secure applications faster by externalizing authorization and centralizing policy management and administration.
-Verified Permissions uses the [Cedar policy language](https://docs.cedarpolicy.com/) to define fine-grained permissions to protect your application's resources.
+It helps secure applications by moving authorization logic outside the app and managing policies in one place, using the [Cedar policy language](https://docs.cedarpolicy.com/) to define access rules.

-Verified Permissions provides authorization by verifying whether a principal is allowed to perform an action on a resource in a given context in your application.
+It checks if a principal can take an action on a resource in a specific context in your application.

 LocalStack allows you to use the Verified Permissions APIs in your local environment to test your authorization logic, with integrations with other AWS services like Cognito.
 The supported APIs are available on our [API coverage page](https://docs.localstack.cloud/references/coverage/coverage_verifiedpermissions/), which provides information on the extent of Verified Permissions' integration with LocalStack.